lilydev16/lilydev16/README.md

 Hi!
 My name is Lauralyn Watson (she/her).
 I'm a software engineer enrolled in the front-end program at [Turing School of Software & Design](https://turing.edu/).
 I'm a career changer with 10+ years of customer service experience in the health care industry.
 While working at a major New York City hospital, I've learned to fine tune these soft skills: empathy, problem-solving, working under pressure, documentation, communication, and detail-orientation.

 I want to collaborate with a diverse team of software engineers that values and supports work-life balance and continued learning.
-I hope to inspire other people who look like me to break into tech.
+I want to inspire other people who look like me to start a career in tech.

-  - 💚 I love spending time with my 🏡 family, 🌍 traveling and 🌿🏋🏽‍♀️ health and fitness.
+  - 💚 I love spending time with my 🏡 family and 🌍 traveling.
   - 🌋 Check out my latest project 🍅 [Rancid Tomatillos](https://github.com/lswatson16/Rancid_Tomatillos) 🍅
   - 🤓 I'm currently learning TypeScript (self-teaching).
   - 🔗 Let's connect on [LinkedIn](https://www.linkedin.com/in/lauralyn-watson/)